Skip to content

 Whatever form of SMA you have, it will be important to maintain as much movement, mobility and independence as you possibly can.
 An individualised exercise programme guided by a qualified practitioner can help you do this.

 Unfortunately, the availability of appropriate services to support you varies greatly depending on where you live.
-In some areas people have access to the services of a neuromuscular centre (see the Posture, Movement & Exercise tab on this page) where specially trained physiotherapists can set up a programme for you.
+In some areas people have access to the services of a neuromuscular centre (see the Posture, Movement & Exercise page in our Living with SMA section) where specially trained physiotherapists can set up a programme for you.
 Where these services are not available, your GP can refer you to a neurological physiotherapist.

 To set up your personal programme, a physiotherapist will need to understand your medical history and get a picture of your joint range, muscle power and what you are able to do.
 You may then need to be seen at regular intervals to check how you are getting on.